brefphp/bref/docs/runtimes/http.md

 ## The /Prod/ prefix

-API Gateway works with "stages": a stage is an environment (dev, test, prod, etc.).
+API Gateway works with "stages": a stage is an environment (e.g. dev, test, prod).

 This is why applications are deployed with URLs ending with the stage name, for example `https://hc4rcprbe2.execute-api.us-east-1.amazonaws.com/Prod/`.
 See [this StackOverflow question](https://stackoverflow.com/questions/46857335/how-to-remove-stage-from-urls-for-aws-lambda-functions-serverless-framework) for more information.